torvalds/linux/Documentation/admin-guide/perf-security.rst

-1. Create shell script that uses capsh utility [16]_ to assign CAP_PERFMON and other required capabilities into ambient capability set of the shell process, lock the process security bits after enabling SECBIT_NO_SETUID_FIXUP, SECBIT_NOROOT and SECBIT_NO_CAP_AMBIENT_RAISE bits and then change the process identity to sudo caller of the script who should essentially be a member of perf_users group:
+1. Create shell script that uses capsh utility [16]_ to assign CAP_PERFMON and other required capabilities into ambient capability set of the shell process, lock the process security bits after enabling SECBIT_ANAL_SETUID_FIXUP, SECBIT_ANALROOT and SECBIT_ANAL_CAP_AMBIENT_RAISE bits and then change the process identity to sudo caller of the script who should essentially be a member of perf_users group: